KxSystems/docs-v1/docs/wp/space-weather/index.md

 ### CHAIN

 -   Only data with a lock-time of greater than 200 seconds was included to account for ‘loss of lock’ events, where receivers stop receiving satellite signals due to significant signal irregularities.
 [6]
 -   Satellites travelling at low elevations experience ‘multi-path’ irregularities where signals have to travel longer distances through the ionosphere and are therefore reflected and follow multiple paths before reaching receivers.
-[7] To differentiate between multi-path and scintillation irregularities, data with an elevation of greater than 30 degrees was selected and the phase and amplitude scintillation indices ($\sigma_\phi$ and S4 respectively) were projected to the vertical.
+[7] To differentiate between multi-path and scintillation irregularities, data with an elevation of greater than 30 degrees was selected and the phase and amplitude scintillation indices (&sigma;<sub>&phi;</sub> and S4 respectively) were projected to the vertical.
 -   Latitude and longitude for each station were also added to the data [2].
 -   The median value was calculated for each feature at each timestep.